joydip10/joydip10/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Exciting MERN projects & ML-DS research of Econophysics
+- 🔭 I’m currently working on Exciting MERN projects & ML-DS research of Econophysics, financial market research and Business analytics.
-- 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on ML-based research & MERN stack projects
-- 🤔 I’m looking for help with Computer Vision
+- 🤔 I find Computer Vision really exciting!
 - 💬 Ask me about my Recent research and Projects
 - 📫 Mail me at: joydipdasNSTU@gmail.com
 - 😄 Pronouns: He/His